magento/devdocs/_includes/cloud/cli-get-started.md

 <div markdown="1">

-1. Log in to your local development machine, or switch to, the [Magento file system owner]({{ page.baseurl }}cloud/before/before-workspace-file-sys-owner.html).
+1. Log in to your local development system, or switch to, the [Magento file system owner]({{ page.baseurl }}cloud/before/before-workspace-file-sys-owner.html).
-2. Change to a directory to which the Magento file system owner has write access, such as the web server docroot.
+2. Change to a directory to which the Magento file system owner has write access.
 2. Log in to your project:

 		magento-cloud login